JayRaTheRu/RandomFUDkerTestMint/README.md

 # Magma:Onyx TESTNET FUDker Card Edition

-Welcome to the **Magma:Onyx TESTNET FUDker Card Edition**, an experimental RANDOM style mint of NFTs on the Ethereum testnet!
+Welcome to the **Magma:Onyx TESTNET FUDker Card Edition**, an experimental RANDOM style mint of NFTs on the Magma Onyx Testnet!
 This project is all about embracing the FUD (Fear, Uncertainty, and Doubt) in a fun and engaging way, as we prepare for our mainnet launches.

 ## Overview